ThomasYeoLab/CBIG/utilities/matlab/predictive_models/KernelRidgeRegression/README.md

     * `y_types`: determines how the behavioral scores will be read in. `y_types{i} = 'continuous'` assumes the `i`-th behavioral scores listed in the CSV files are continuous values.
 Sometimes, there could be categorical measures written as strings in the CSV file (e.g. Alzhemier's disease diagnosis could be labeled as 'AD', 'MCI' or 'control').
 In this case, you can set `y_types{i} = 'categorical'` for this measure.
 The number of cell arrays in `y_types` should match the number of cell arrays in `y_names`.
     * `subject_list`: a text file containing all subject IDs (each line corresponds to one subject ID).
     * `outname` is the output filename.
 The matrix `y` will be saved in this file.
-    * `delimiter`: pass in a string as the delimeter if the columns in all the CSV files can be separated by the same `delimiter`.
+    * `delimiter`: pass in a string as the delimiter if the columns in all the CSV files can be separated by the same `delimiter`.
 If the delimiters in the CSV files are different, you can use cell arrays to pass in the delimiters of each CSV file, e.g. `{',', ';'}` means the first CSV file is delimited by `,` and the second CSV file is delimited by `;`, and so on and so forth.

     Commands:
     ```